wikibrikofix/tuya_thermostat_zrd/README.md

 <img src="https://raw.githubusercontent.com/slacky1965/tuya_thermostat_zrd/refs/heads/main/doc/images/z2m_tuya_update_3.jpg"/>

-If everything is not as described, it means you did something wrong (did not put the file where it should be, did not reboot z2m) or your thermostat signature is not in the list of supported devices.
+If the result is not as described, it means you did something wrong (did not put the file where it should be, did not reboot z2m) or your thermostat signature is not in the list of supported devices.

 > [!WARNING]
 > Attention!!!
-If in the process you find a new update on some Tui devices that you may still have in your system, you do not need to update anything!!!!
-Otherwise you will pour into this device firmware from the thermostat and get a brick!!!!
+If in the process you find a new updateon other Tuya devices that you may still have in your system, you do not need to update anything!!!!
+Otherwise you will flash into this device firmware from the thermostat and get a brick!!!!
 If the update process has already started by mistake, just turn off the device!!!!

-Then we wait for it to finish.
-After that we see our thermostat in OTA with the old name but with the new ones` Firmware build date` and` Firmware version .`
+Then wait for it to finish.
+After that we see our thermostat in OTA with the old name but with the new` Firmware build date` and` Firmware version .`

 <img src="https://raw.githubusercontent.com/slacky1965/tuya_thermostat_zrd/refs/heads/main/doc/images/z2m_tuya_update_4.jpg"/>